Meet the people behind the VHEC

 LISE KIRCHNER

-As Acting Education Director, Lise Kirchner leads the Vancouver Holocaust Education Centre’s education team in the development of school programs, educational resources, and docent and teacher training.
+As Director of Education, Lise Kirchner leads the Vancouver Holocaust Education Centre’s education team in the development of school programs, educational resources, and docent and teacher training.

 Lise Kirchner has worked with the VHEC for over two decades in various capacities, from volunteer docent and lawyer to program consultant.
 She has extensive experience in the development and delivery of the VHEC’s educational programs, exhibitions and teaching resources for students of all ages.
 Her work has included projects to enhance the accessibility and pedagogical use of the VHEC’s collection of artefacts and Holocaust testimonies.